immanent-tech/foragd/web/content/docs/tos.md

 ### 5. Amendments; Complete Agreement

-This Agreement may only be modified by a written amendment signed by an authorized representative of Foragd, or by the posting by Foragd of a revised version in accordance with [Section Q. Changes to These Terms](#changes-to-these-terms).
+This Agreement may only be modified by a written amendment signed by an authorized representative of Foragd, or by the posting by Foragd of a revised version in accordance with [Changes to These Terms](#changes-to-these-terms).
 These Terms of Service, together with the Foragd Privacy Statement, represent the complete and exclusive statement of the agreement between you and us.
 This Agreement supersedes any proposal or prior agreement oral or written, and any other communications between you and Foragd relating to the subject matter of these terms including any confidentiality or nondisclosure agreements.

 ### 6. Questions

-Questions about the Terms of Service? [email us](mailto:support@immanent.tech).
+Questions about the Terms of Service?
+Email us at support[at]immanent[dot]tech.